How to Pass a Prop Firm Challenge

 Passing a prop firm challenge is the gateway to trading with a $50K+ funded account while leveraging institutional capital.
 However, most traders fail these challenges due to poor risk management, overtrading, and emotional decision-making.

-In this article, we'll break down a mathematically sound strategy to help you successfully pass a prop firm evaluation while maintaining consistent risk control.
+This is a mathematically sound strategy for passing a prop firm evaluation while maintaining consistent risk control.

 By following this plan, you can: